Zosimus (historian): Historia Nova

 In contrast to Polybius, who had narrated the rise of the Roman Empire, Zosimus documented the events and causes which led to its decline.
 Though the decline of the Roman Empire was Zosimus' primary subject, he also discussed events connected with Persian and Greek history, perhaps in imitation of Polybius.
+It is likely that part of the work has been lost, or that he did not live to complete it, since it does not cover all the matters that Zosimus himself tells us he intended to discuss.
 It is clear that Photius and Evagrius did not have any more of Zosimus' work than what survives today.
-Yet it is likely that either a part of the work has been lost or, more likely, that Zosimus did not live to finish it; for it does not cover all the areas that Zosimus himself tells us he intended to discuss.
-There does not seem to be much probability in the conjecture that the monks and other ecclesiastics succeeded in suppressing that portion of the work in which the evil influences of their bodies were to be more especially touched upon.
-If the work was thus left incomplete, that circumstance would account for some carelessness of style which is here and there apparent.
-There may appear some difficulty at first sight, however, in the statement of Photius, that the work, in the form in which he saw it, appeared to him to be a second edition.
-But it would seem that Photius was under some misapprehension.
-It is called in the manuscripts Historia Nova (in what sense is not quite clear).
-This may perhaps have misled Photius.
-He himself remarks that he had not seen the first edition.
+It has been conjectured, without much probability, that the monks and other ecclesiastics succeeded in suppressing that portion of the work in which the evil influences of their bodies were to be more especially touched upon.
+If the work was indeed left incomplete that circumstance would account for some carelessness of style which is here and there apparent.
+However, Photius thought that the work, in the form in which he saw it, was a second edition, but he may have been misled by the title Historia Nova.
+In what sense the work is a new history is not quite clear.
+Photius remarks that he had not seen the first edition.

-Zosimus was a pagan, and is by no means sparing of the faults and crimes of the Christian emperors.
-In consequence of this his credibility has been fiercely assailed by several Christian writers.
+Zosimus was a pagan, and does not spare the characters of the Christian emperors.
+In consequence his credibility has been fiercely assailed by several Christian writers.
 The question does not, as has sometimes been supposed, turn upon the credibility of the historians whom Zosimus followed, for he did not adhere in all cases to their judgment with respect to events and characters.
 For instance, although Zosimus followed Eunapius for the period 270–404, he entirely differed from Eunapius in his account of Stilicho and Serena.
 Of post-medieval writers, Caesar Baronius, Lelio Bisciola, Kaspar von Barth, Johann Daniel Ritter, Richard Bentley, and G. E. M. de Ste.
-Croix, have taken the derogatory side.
+Croix, have been disparaging.
 Bentley in particular speaks of Zosimus with great contempt.
-On the other hand, his historical authority has been maintained by Leunclavius, G. B. von Schirach, J. Matth.
+On the other hand, his authority as an historian has been maintained by Leunclavius, G. B. von Schirach, J. Matth.
 Schrockh, and Reitemeier.
-Due to pagan leanings, Zosimos is said to have lost his advocatus fisci position in the imperial treasury, explaining his bitterness in his accounts.
+Zosimus is said to have lost his advocatus fisci position in the imperial treasury because of his pagan leanings which explains his bitterness in writing.